History of Chinese Americans in St. Louis

-Greater St. Louis has a Chinese community.
+The history of Chinese Americans in St. Louis began in 1857, with the arrival of 24-year-old Alla Lee in St. Louis, Missouri; it continues through the present day.

+History

-The first Chinese immigrant to St. Louis was Alla Lee, a 24-year-old from Ningbo who arrived in 1857.
-He socialized with the Irish American community and married an Irish woman.
+A native of Ningbo, China, Alla Lee socialized with the Irish American community and married an Irish woman.
 He sold coffee and tea in a shop on North Tenth Street.

-Around 1867, several hundred Chinese looking for work in factories and mines in and around St. Louis moved there from New York and San Francisco.
+Around 1867, several hundred Chinese moved from New York and San Francisco to find work in factories and mines in and around St. Louis.
 The community they settled, Hop Alley, became St. Louis' Chinatown.